zkir21/betterFly/README.md

 2. For knowledge database:

-   select some code for comment and choose menu Help -> Knowledge Base. Нou don't have to select code if it is not necessary.
+   select some code for comment and choose menu Help -> Knowledge Base.
+You don't have to select code if it is not necessary.
    The following form is displayed:
    ![Knowledge Base Form](https://i.imgur.com/69Ar0Lz.png)
    Fields "User Name", "Task" and "Tags" are filled automatically.
 "User Name" and "Task" fields are calculated from git repository information.
 "Tags" field is calculated by using modules/packages/classes/files mapping on predefined tags from Google Sheets Tag file.